HaomeiLiu/Handshake/README.md

 <img src="https://github.com/HaomeiLiu/Handshake/blob/master/github.handshake.store/ic_launcher-web.png" width="200">

 ### Rationale ###
-People with social anxiety always find it hard to enjoy a networking event.
-We hope that an online chat app can break the barrier and serve as a platform to help them establish a connection with other participants of the event.
+People with social anxiety always find it hard to fully enjoy a networking event.
+Comparing to face-to-face conversation, an anonymous chat online seems to be an easier way for them to start a conversation.
+We hope that an online chat app can break the barrier and serve as a platform to help them establish a connection with other participants in the event.

 ### APP DEMO ###
 - Login (Register/Use Facebook), browse through available events